Bookrage001/osc/README.md

 Please note that :
 - Chrome/Chromium **49** at least is required
 - Since there is only one instance running, all connected guests are synchronized (widgets using the same osc paths update each other's states) : you might experience some unwanted synchronization with other users unless you specify custom parameters for your widgets.
-- You might want to download the examples sessions files under *examples/* and load them from the app to get started.
+- You might want to download the examples sessions files under *examples/* and load them in the app to get started.

 ### Features